 Eat a variety of colourful veggies at most meals (aim for at least half your plate full)

 Instead of relying on wheat bran fiber (or coffee), eat more fibrous veggies instead!
-You can try adding 1 Tbsp psyllium flakes to water or food and follow with a large glass of water (or speak to me about prebiotic fibres that are gentle on sensitive bellies and known to support mood!)
+You can also try adding 1 Tbsp psyllium flakes to water or food and follow with a large glass of water (or speak to me about other prebiotic fibre options that are gentle on sensitive bellies and known to support mood!)

 Eat foods naturally high in magnesium – make sure you are at least meeting the 'recommended daily allowance' (RDA) which is between 310-420mg daily for adults, though if you're deficient, you may need much more!
 Eating more magnesium through food sources is safe - but supplementing at high doses may not me.
 See the list of magnesium-containing foods below.

 Veg: dark green leafies (spinach, kale, chard, collard greens, mustard greens, beet greens) Green leafies: 1 cup (cooked) = ~160mg